cloudflare/cloudflare-docs/content/waf/about/waf-attack-score.md

 ---
-title: WAF ML
+title: WAF attack score
 pcx_content_type: concept
 weight: 2
-meta:
-  title: WAF ML (Machine Learning)
 ---

-# WAF ML
+# WAF attack score

 {{<Aside type="note">}}
 This feature is only available on Enterprise plans.
 To get access, contact your account team.
 {{</Aside>}}

-WAF ML (Machine Learning) is a feature that complements [WAF Managed Rulesets](/waf/managed-rulesets/).
+WAF attack score is a feature that complements [WAF Managed Rulesets](/waf/managed-rulesets/).

 Managed Rulesets contain rules that are continuously updated to better detect malicious payloads.
 They target specific patterns of established attack vectors and have a very low rate of false positives.
 However, Managed Rulesets are not optimized for attacks based on variations of the original signature introduced, for example, by fuzzing techniques.

-WAF ML can identify these attack variations and their malicious payloads.
+WAF attack score allows you to identify these attack variations and their malicious payloads.
 It classifies each request using a machine learning algorithm, assigning an attack score from 1 to 99 based on the likelihood that the request is malicious.
 Just like [Bot Management](/bots/get-started/bm-subscription/), you can use this score to identify potentially malicious traffic that is not an exact match to any of the rules in the WAF Managed Rulesets.

-To maximize protection, Cloudflare recommends that you use both Managed Rulesets and WAF ML.
+To maximize protection, Cloudflare recommends that you use both Managed Rulesets and WAF attack score.

 ## Available scores

-Currently, WAF ML provides the following scores:
+Currently, the Cloudflare WAF provides the following attack scores:

 <table>
   <thead>